RellikDog/Capstone1/README.md

 ## Findings
 To see the run book on how these finding were produced please vist the `Capstone.ipynb` file.
 You will need a copy of the data sets to run the notebook yourself but you should be able to see the prerun results

-I started by making two graphs that I thought would be illustrative to exploring my hypothosis.
+I started by making two graphs that I thought would be illustrative to exploring my hypothesis.
 Graph A is a bar chart where each bar represents a states ratio of handgun to long gun purchases.
 The dark line represents the threshold for a 1-1 ratio.

 Example: